The advertising ecosystem is complex and includes many parties, but an ad server is one of the most important.

 1. Google Ad Manager (GAM)

-Google Ad Manager (formerly DoubleClick for Publishers) is the most popular third-party ad server, which provides a respectable number of features and customization options, access to API, reports, historical data, and more.
+Google Ad Manager (formerly DoubleClick for Publishers or DFP) is the most popular third-party ad server, which provides a respectable number of features and customization options, access to API, reports, historical data, and more.

 The free (and most widely used) version of GAM is designed for small-medium publishers and allows up to 90-200 million monthly impressions (number depends on your location).

 GAM offers a programmatic demand to Google AdSense and Google AdX, so it is the best choice for publishers looking to monetize their ad inventory programmatically.

 But it is also an excellent ad server to manage direct campaigns and to use together with monetization platforms like Setupad.

 Related article: The Ultimate Guide to Google Ad Manager 360 for Publishers

 Setupad’s in-house developed Prebid technology sits on top of our very own ad server.
 This unique advantage allows connecting to a limitless number of demand partners with a single server call.
 These server-to-server (S2S) connections provide a faster bid response and additional demand, generating extra revenue.
 But this also allows us to leverage Prebid browser-side (client-side) connections through a unified and efficient infrastructure.